thepythonic/browsercms/doc/features/form_builder.md

 # Make a Form Builder

+* BUG: Cannot edit the fields on an existing saved form.
+    * Need to put the edit button on there as well.
+* BUG: After adding a field, need to reset the drop down to remove the selections.
 * Forms should allow either display a message to the user, or redirect them to another page.
 * Forms should be addressable.
 * Can have duplicate field names that creates issues when submitting forms.

 ## Eventual Goals

+* Delete fields
 * Handle errors with validation
 * Formating validation (i.e. email, phone)
 * Captcha?